Arxari/OpenShockClock/README.md

 #### MacOS
 - No clue, I'd guess the same as Linux

+### Planned Features / Roadmap
+- Release prebult binaries for Windows, MacOS and Linux
+- Port to mobile as a GUI app
+- Create a GUI for desktop platforms

+- Add ability for multiple alarms
+- Add ability to disable ringtone and add support for custom ringtones

 Massive thank you to [DexFolf](https://github.com/DexFolf) and their [OpenShock Telegram Bot](https://github.com/DexFolf/OpenShockTelegramBot).